SridharSSriram/navigating_the_rut/README.md

 ## navigating this app:

-@icn-bell this is for floor notifications
+:fa-bell this is for floor notifications